FARM1150 – Pharmaceutical Based Biochemistry

 Teaching

-Teaching methods include lectures, as well as student active teaching methods such as flipped classroom sessions, laboratory exercises, data lab exercises, group teaching, and a seminar day with student mini-lectures (cross disciplinary group session) to train their understanding and ability to communicate the subject.
+Teaching methods include lectures, as well as student active teaching methods such as flipped classroom sessions, laboratory exercises, data laboratory exercises, group teaching, and a seminar day with student mini-lectures (cross disciplinary group session) to train their understanding and ability to communicate the subject.

 • 30 hours lectures - the introductory lecture is compulsory